Home > On PM Motor > A Detailed Look at Synchronous Motor and Asynchronous Motor Differences

 Definition and Functionality

-Asynchronous motors, commonly known as induction motors, operate on the principle of electromagnetic induction.
-Unlike synchronous motors, their speed varies with the load and is not synchronized with the frequency of the supply current.
-The slip between the rotational speed of the rotor and the stator’s rotating magnetic field generates the necessary torque to drive the motor.
-This slip is essential for the motor’s operation and differentiates it from synchronous counterparts.
+Asynchronous motors, also widely known as induction motors, are based on the principle of electromagnetic induction.
+Unlike synchronous motors, their speed depends on the load and is not synchronized with the frequency of the supply current.
+The slip between the rotational speed of the rotor and the stator’s rotating magnetic field generates the required torque to drive the motor.
+This slip is thus necessary for the motor to work and is the distinguishing feature of the motor from synchronous ones.

 Key Components

-The primary components of a battery magnet motor include the stator, rotor, and slip rings (if it’s a wound-rotor type).
-The stator contains windings that produce a rotating magnetic field when fed with an AC current.
-The rotor, typically a squirrel-cage type or wound type, is placed inside the stator.
-In squirrel-cage motors, the rotor consists of aluminum or copper bars short-circuited at both ends, which are embedded in a steel core.
-This construction is crucial for the induction of current needed to produce torque in the rotor.
+The major components of a battery magnet motor include the stator, rotor, and slip rings if it’s of the wound-rotor set.
+The stator contains windings that produce a rotating magnetic field when fed with an AC.
+The rotor, normally a squirrel cage type or wound type, is located inside the stator.
+In squirrel-cage motors, the rotor is made up of aluminum or copper bars, which are short-circuited at both ends and embedded in the steel core.
+This kind of construction is very crucial to inducing current for producing torque in the rotor.

 Applications and Uses

-Asynchronous AC motors find extensive use in various industries, including manufacturing, HVAC systems, water pumping, conveyor systems, and more.
+Induction AC motors are applied for many industrial purposes, starting with manufacturing and HVAC, water pumping, conveyor systems, and so on.
 Their robust and reliable nature makes them suitable for continuous-duty applications.

 Comparing Synchronous and Asynchronous Motors